Proxy Setup: Proxy Settings in Windows, macOS, Android, and iOS

 4. Select Manual, and input the proxy server's IP address under Server, supplying its port number below.
 Use the information from our proxy list.

 5. Once input, return to the network's WiFi settings to save your changes.

 Proxy servers are invisible intermediaries that work behind the scenes.
 After you've set one up, you might want to check whether it actually works and if your connection has been reliably anonymized.
 An easy way to do this is with WhatIsMyIPAdress.com.
 There, you'll see whether the displayed IP address for your connection matches that of the proxy server.
 Only if they do is your connection correctly configured.

 Slow Proxy Connection

-Is your proxy connection too slow or sporadic?
+Is your proxy connection too slow or unreliable?
 Unfortunately, if you're using a free proxy IP, this is nothing out of the ordinary.
 On these, you'll need to share bandwidth with lots of other users, reducing the connection speed for everyone.

-Another advantage is that you won't waste any time manually setting up a VPN, since they connect to servers via user-friendly, operating system-level clients, regardless of which protocol settings your network uses.
+Another advantage is that you won't waste any time manually setting up a VPN, since they connect to servers through user-friendly, operating system-level clients, regardless of which protocol settings your network uses.
 All the same, VPNs are usually premium, however, for a small monthly investment (less than $4), you can take full advantage of what the leading platforms have to offer.